From Dusk Till Dawn

 Review:

 Now this is an interesting film for me, because I recall watching this on the movie channels growing quite a bit.
 It always seemed to be on.
-The crazy thing though is I had no idea who Quentin Tarantino was until a bit after and some of the other actors I really didn’t know either.
-To get into this, the synopsis is two criminals and their hostages unknowingly seek temporary refuge in a truck stop populated by vampires with chaotic results.
+The crazy thing though is I had no idea who Quentin Tarantino was until a bit after.
+There are also actors here that I would grow to realize who they are and their significance.
+This is now my second watch with a critical eye as I got to see this in the theater at the Gateway Film Center for a series they’re doing with vampires over the winter.

 The two of them hold up in a cheap motel and we see that they have a hostage.
 She is told the rules of how to survive as Seth leaves to scope out their path to the border.
 The film then shifts to a family that is on vacation.
 Jacob Fuller (Harvey Keitel) is a former priest who is having a crisis of faith after his wife passed away.
 With him are his daughter Kate (Juliette Lewis) and son Scott (Ernest Liu).
 This family ends up at the same motel.

 They make it across the border and end up at a bar called the Titty Twister.
 It has a rough crowd and at first Razor Charlie (Danny Trejo) won’t serve them.
 Jacob diffuses the situation when he proves he has a trucker’s license and they’re allowed to stay.
-Their attention is adverted when Santanico Pandemonium (Salma Hayek) entices everyone with a seductive dance.
+Their attention is drawn to Santanico Pandemonium (Salma Hayek) entices everyone with a seductive dance.
 The night takes a turn when she and the others that work there reveal what they really are.
 This becomes a nightmare they’ll never forget.

-That moves me next to the effects of the film.
-This film was done by KNB, which when I saw that it made since.
-I think the blood and gore in this film looks really good.
-It is done practical so that makes a lot of sense.
-There is some CGI that works in this as well.
-When you see people changing into vampires, which was fine.
-There was some CGI that wasn’t so good.
-Some of the flames we see look fake and not all of the looks of the vampires work for me either.
-I would say that overall it is more positive than negative.
-The look of how the film is shot is really good as well.
+That moves me next to the effects.
+KNB were behind them, which when I saw that made since.
+I think the blood and gore in this film looks good.
+It is done practically so that makes sense.
+There is CGI that works in this as well.
+It was used when people change into vampires, which was fine.
+There are times it isn’t so good.
+There are flames we see look fake and not all the looks of the vampires work for me either.
+I would say that overall, it is more positive than negative.
+I will say that cinematography is great.
+This is shot well to help build tension and set up these great set pieces like the RV and the bar.
+The last thing to cover is the music in the film.
+I’ll give a shout out to the mariachi band that is playing, because even though it isn’t my type of music, they do a good job fitting the bar.
+I do have to say it is a bit over the top cheese when they reveal themselves to be vampires and what they’re using for instruments, but I digress.

 My Rating: 9 out of 10